Frequently Asked Questions

 What are a department coordinator's obligations relative to the W requirement?

-Answer: 1) With the input of departmental colleagues, determine which courses in the major and in the Core (if applicable) will be W-designated for an upcoming academic year; 2) communicate with the Director of the Writing Program on an annual basis, informing him of which courses have been decided upon (deadline: October 1st--nearly a full year in advance of the academic year being planned); 3) ensure that these courses have been through the Writing Committee approval process; 4) and ensure that instructors slated to teach such courses have pursued the requisite faculty development.
-Please contact Tim Doherty for details (firstname.lastname@example.org; x8483).
+Answer: 1) With the input of departmental colleagues, determine which courses in the major and in the Core (if applicable) will be W-designated for an upcoming academic year; 2) communicate with the Director of the Writing Program on an annual basis, concerning which courses have been decided upon (deadline: October 15--nearly a full year in advance of the academic year being planned); 3) ensure that these courses have been through the Writing Committee approval process; 4) and ensure that instructors slated to teach such courses have pursued the requisite faculty development.
+Please contact Tim Doherty for details (email@example.com; x8483).

 What is the relationship between the Writing Committee and the Curriculum Committee?